hubertpysklo/agent-diff/README.md

 #   to:   http://localhost:8000/api/env/{environmentId}/services/slack/conversations.list

 # Using CodeExecutorProxy (With OpenAI Agents SDK Tool example, LangChain is also available)
-from agent_diff import PythonExecutorProxy, create_openai_tool
+from agent_diff import PythonExecutorProxy, BashExecutorProxy, create_openai_tool
 from agents import Agent, Runner

 # Pass base_url from client or use default